timebertt/term-paper-servicemesh/content/11-service-mesh.md

 ## Popular Implementations {#sec:implementations}

 Over the past few years, a lot of excitement about service mesh technology has built up in the cloud-native community.
 This has fostered development of numerous service mesh implementations, both open-source and proprietary ones.
-Some implementations reuse already existing and well-established service proxies for the data plane (e.g. NGINX), other use newer technologies (e.g. Envoy, traefik) and others implement an own proxy (e.g. linkerd-proxy).
+Some implementations reuse already existing and well-established service proxies for the data plane (e.g. NGINX), other use comparably new technologies (e.g. Envoy, traefik) and others implement an own proxy (e.g. linkerd-proxy).

 Some of the most popular service mesh implementations are the following: [^servicemeshlandscape]